 Chongqing is located at the confluence of the Yangtze and Jialing Rivers in southwest China.
 It is surrounded by Hubei and Hunan to the east, Guizhou to the south, Sichuan to the west and north, and Shaanxi at its northeast corner.
 It was established as one of the four direct-controlled municipalities in 1997 and the only one in west China.
 Chongqing reports directly to the central government.
 Comprising 21 districts and 17 counties, it has become the largest economic centre in west China as well as an important transportation hub and an inland port.

-Chongqing is one of the fastest growing cities in China, with an annual GDP growth rate of more than 10 percent in recent years.
+Chongqing is one of the fastest growing cities in China.
 Besides the construction of the Three Gorges Dam Project, its rapid economic growth could also be attributed to China’s “favourable policies”, particularly the “Go West” strategy launched in 2000, which aims to generate investment in western China.
-Chongqing has largely benefited from the policy and became a significant trading and manufacturing hub as well as a major gateway to west China.
+Chongqing has largely benefitted from the policy and became a significant trading and manufacturing hub as well as a major gateway to west China.
 With its strategic location, Chongqing is also “a key strategic node” of the Belt and Road Initiative, which was unveiled in 2013 and aims to connect 65 countries across three continents through China.

 Chongqing is one of China’s oldest industrial bases, and its major industries include automobiles, iron and steel and aluminium.
-Heavy industry is the backbone of Chongqing, accounting for 74.3 percent of its gross industrial output in 2015.
+Heavy industry is the backbone of Chongqing, accounting for 79.6 percent of its gross industrial output in 2018.
 However, Chongqing is moving towards the manufacturing of electronic and high technology products.
 In December 2000, its municipal government established the Chongqing New North Zone (CNNZ), a modern industrial base aimed at developing high-tech industries.
-This drove many leading multinational enterprises such as Hewlett-Packard, Foxconn, Inventec, Acer, IBM, Honeywell, CISCO and HP, to set up their businesses in Chongqing.
+The zone comprises several zones including the Chongqing Economic and Technological Development Zone, Chongqing High‑Tech Industrial Development Zone and Chongqing Export Processing Zone.
+Amongst the leading computer and related products manufacturers that have established plants in Chongqing are Foxconn and Inventec from Taiwan.

 Foreign trade and investment